The European Union

 The ESPAD found that students in Poland have a higher use of illicit drugs like NPS and cannabis than the European average.
 Polish students were also found to have more heavy episodic drinking and more cigarette use than other European students, when examining addiction in the EU.
 Cannabis is the most commonly used drug, and is followed by MDMA, amphetamines, and cocaine, and drug use is concentrated among young adults between 25 and 34 years of age.
 Males are more likely to report drug use, and are also more likely to be seen in treatment, with 1 out of every 5 patients entering treatment being female.

 Addiction in the EU is a problem that each country is trying to tackle to the best of its abilities.
-Portugal has taken a slightly different approach by decriminalizing the decriminalized the consumption, acquisition, and possession of drugs for personal consumption since 2001.
+Portugal has taken a slightly different approach by decriminalizing the consumption, acquisition, and possession of drugs for personal consumption since 2001.
 The amount of drugs cannot exceed a set number of grams that equates to what is required for 10 days of consumption.
 If a person is found to exceed this amount, they will be evaluated by the local Commission for Dissuasion of Drug Addiction which is made up of 2 people who are either sociologists, psychologists, medical doctors, or social workers, and the third person is a legal expert.
 They will then decide on punishment or explore treatment options.

 Compared to other European countries, Romania’s use of illicit substances is low, but it has been increasing in recent years.
 Cannabis is the most common, but 2.5% of Romanian adults report that they have tried an NPS at least once in their lives.
 There were over 3,000 drug-related emergencies in Romania in 2017, with one third of them being linked to NPS.
 In one fifth of the emergencies, alcohol or more than one drug was involved.
 Combining drugs or combining drugs and alcohol is unwise, causing unpleasant symptoms like nausea and vomiting, and sometimes dangerous symptoms like cardiovascular issues.